When Large Language Models are Reliable for Judging Empathic Communication

 We find that expert agreement was generally higher for sub-components characterized by clear linguistic or behavioral markers.
 For instance, involving identifiable linguistic markers such as identifying questions designed to encourage elaboration (``Encouraging Elaboration'' in Lend an Ear, median $\kappa_w=0.69$) and exploring the support seeker's context (``Explorations'' in EPITOME, median $\kappa_w=0.76$) were annotated with high reliability.
 Additionally, components focused on behavioral markers such as advice-giving, namely ``Practical Advice'' in Perceived Empathy (median $\kappa_w=0.77$) and ``Advice-Giving'' in Lend an Ear (median $\kappa_w=0.69$) were also relatively straightforward to annotate for experts.

 Conversely, sub-components requiring more subjective judgment about both the speaker’s intentions and the listener’s emotional state were prone to lower inter-rater reliability even for experts.
 Note that, intentions are inherently unobservable in conversation transcripts, any sub-component that requires annotators to judge them rather than the contents of message increases the risk of subjective guesswork.
 For instance, low expert agreement was observed for ``Interpretations'' (median $\kappa_w=0.29$) and ``Demonstrating Understanding'' in Lend an Ear (median $\kappa_w=0.43$).
 Our findings thus highlight how operational clarity is key to consistent annotation, especially for less explicit behaviors.
-Additionally, Empathetic Dialogues operationalizes empathy as a single construct without decomposing it into more precise sub-components, resulting in lower overall expert reliability.